Xila-Project/Old_core/Documentation/source/_build/html/_sources/Develop/Getting Started/Debugger.rst.txt

 * A ``SD card reader``.
 * The latest version of `Platform IO IDE <https://platformio.org/platformio-ide>`_.
 * A configured Xila project.
-* An ESP-Prog (you can also use other debugger, but the process differ slightly, see `platform io debugging page <https://docs.platformio.org/en/latest/plus/debugging.html>`_ for more informations).
+* An ESP-Prog (you can also use other debugger, but the process differ slightly, see `platform io debugging page <https://docs.platformio.org/en/latest/plus/debugging.html>`_ for more information).

 Instructions
 ============